skip to content

 Contacts

-Recruiting students to join the summer programmes
+Recruiting students to join the summer programme

-The recruitment of students for GPSSS and Rootstock is aided by Gatsby Mentors working in the participating Universities.
+The recruitment of students for GPSSS is aided by Gatsby Mentors working in the participating Universities.
 A full list of the mentors is provided below.
 Students can find out more about the summer schools by contacting the Gatsby Mentor at their university.

 Gatsby Mentors